jf-m/laravel-discord-bot/README.md

 ## Setting up interactions

-First setup a controller and a route that you plan to use as the `Interactions Endpoint URL`.
+Create a controller and a route for your endpoint URL.
 Within the controller, inject the `Nwilging\LaravelDiscordBot\Contracts\Services\DiscordInteractionServiceInterface`.

-You will call the `handleInteractionRequest` method on the aforementioned service.
+You must call the `handleInteractionRequest` method on this service.
 Example:

 ```php
 use Nwilging\LaravelDiscordBot\Contracts\Services\DiscordInteractionServiceContract;